What's Included in the Price

 In Victoria, single-trade plastering work does not require registration with the Victorian Building Authority (VBA).
 However, quality matters more than licensing thresholds for cornice work.
 Badly mitred corners and visible join lines are the hallmark of a rushed or inexperienced installer.

-- Ask to see photos of completed cornice work, particularly internal and external mitres
+- Photos of completed cornice work, particularly internal and external mitres (corners are where quality shows)

-- If heritage matching is needed, confirm experience with custom profiles and mould-making
+- For heritage matching, confirmed experience with custom profiles and mould-making in Victorian or Edwardian homes

-- For square-set, verify understanding of Level 5 finishing at the junction
+- For square-set or shadowline, demonstrated understanding of Level 5 finishing requirements under AS/NZS 2589

-- Get a written quote that specifies the profile, the number of rooms and linear metres, and whether old cornice removal is included
+- A written quote specifying the profile type, number of rooms, linear metres, and whether old cornice removal is included

-Melbourne's cornice plasterers range from general tradespeople who do standard cove, through to specialists who focus exclusively on heritage restoration.
+Melbourne's cornice plasterers range from general tradespeople who install standard Gyprock cove, through to specialists who focus exclusively on heritage restoration.
 Match the plasterer to the job.

 How We Calculate

 Estimates are based on current plasterer rates in the Melbourne metropolitan area, adjusted for property age and typical cornice styles in VIC.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Heritage restoration with custom-moulded profiles may exceed these ranges.